titusfortner/webdrivers/README.md

 ##### Special exception for chromedriver and msedgedriver

 Cache time will be respected as long as a driver binary exists and the major.minor.build versions of the browser and the driver match.
-For example, if you update Chrome or Edge to v76 and its driver is still at v75, `webdrivers` will ignore the cache time and update the driver to make sure you're using a compatible version.
+For example, if you update Chrome or Edge to v76.0.123 and its driver is still at v76.0.100, `webdrivers` will ignore the cache time and update the driver to make sure you're using a compatible build version.

 ### Proxy